Shinto (literally, the way of the gods) is the native Japanese

 emperors also became Buddhist, though Shinto continued to be practiced

-at court and at a few of the major shrines.
+at court and at a few of the major jinja.
 The foreign and native

 religions continued to assimilate for over a thousand years.
 In